- October 13, 2020

 You know what’s the worse kind of discount?
-A discount given to a customer that didn’t ask for it!
+A discount given to a customer who didn’t ask for it!
 Has that ever happened to you?
 You have agreed to purchase a product at a certain price (because the value is there) and then the salesperson knocks off a little more money to be a nice guy.
 That drives me crazy!

 That salesperson just took $20 out of the pocket of their boss.